 Within my paintings, elements of the natural world serve as analogies for emotional and psychological states.
 Light is emphasized throughout my work to honor the ancient astral energy that is inherently part of all creation, and to serve as a beacon of Remembrance - light is where we came from and it is where we are going.
 Light guides us through sorrow into new ways of being.

 Molly grew up in Bethlehem, Pennsylvania as the middle child in a family who encouraged her creativity.
-Throughout her youth, she maintained a steady relationship with creative expression, through music and painting.
+Throughout her youth, she maintained a steady relationship with creative expression, through music, painting, and theater.

 In 2007 Molly graduated from Kutztown University of Pennsylvania with a degree in Art Education.
 From there she became a full time art teacher, moving from Philadelphia to New York, and finally to North Carolina in 2011.